 Chase is also transparent about where interest rates currently stand.
 Even though rates can fluctuate day by day, Chase’s mortgage website is updated regularly so you know a baseline of what to expect for different types of loans.

-Chase is a big player in both the banking and lending world.
+Chase Bank is the third-largest mortgage lender in the nation.
 And that shows considering the breadth of resources and flexibility in contract options for borrowers entering the mortgage application process.
+As a big player, it’s inevitable that they will have some complaints, but most customer service reviews are positive.